-Enraged by the conditions on the block, a group of residents got together and created a block association.
-Residents united behind the effort to reclaim the block and, through a skillful combination of demonstrations, political and legal maneuvers, managed to wrest the building away from the owners who had a plan: to make conditions so miserable in the building that the tenants would leave and give the landlord’s their ultimate reward—a vacant building to sell to the highest bidder.
+Outraged by the conditions on the block, a group of residents got together and created a block association.
+Residents united behind the effort to reclaim the block and, through a skillful combination of demonstrations, political and legal maneuvers, managed to wrest the building away from the owners who seemed intent on making conditions so miserable in the building that the tenants would leave, giving them a vacant building to sell to the highest bidder.

 Once the block association triumphed, the building wasn’t sold on the open real estate market.
 Instead it was taken over by a social service organization with a solid reputation for running SROs for formerly homeless people, many with mental illness or substance abuse problems.

 So, you’re thinking, how much better did that turn out to be for the block?
 Ask just about anyone who lives here now and I would wager that some may not even know that the building across the street is any different from the other buildings on the block.

 When I look out that same window now, I see a newly refurbished facade on the SRO.
 It's hard to imagine that this is the window where, in the 80's, Drug Enforcement Agents set up surveillance cameras and where the local precinct police propped their night scopes in order to follow the action.